 - Parasitic organisms

 Adult patients usually present with insidious onset back pain.
-There is often history of back pain several weeks or months of gradually progressing neck or back pain that increases with movement.
+There is often a history of back pain several weeks or months of gradually progressing neck or back pain that increases with movement.

 The pain gradually increases in intensity and eventually becomes severe and unrelieved by medication and rest.